Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

-## SSH over Websocket
+## SSH over WebSocket

-The SSH connection is encapsulated over a Websocket connection.
+The SSH connection is encapsulated over a WebSocket connection.

 This makes it easier to bypass restrictive proxies while maintaining acceptable performance.

 ### Flags
-- `--server`: the websocket endpoint is `[server]/wssh/`
+- `--server`: the WebSocket endpoint is `[server]/wssh/`

 ## SSH over HTTP